esteinig/nctc-tools/README.md

 >This sequencing centre plans on publishing the completed and annotated sequences in a peer-reviewed journal as soon as possible.
 Permission of the principal investigator should be obtained before publishing analyses of the sequence/open reading frames/genes on a chromosome or genome scale.
 See our data sharing policy.

-Assemblies can be updated by users with task 'update':
+Assemblies can be updated by users with task `update`:

 >**Please note**: these are pre-submission assemblies that should not be treated as final versions.
 Assemblies contain both chromosomal and plasmid contigs.